openenclave/openenclave/samples/README_Windows.md

 # Building Open Enclave SDK Samples on Windows

-All the samples that come with the Open Enclave SDK installation share similar directory structure and build instructions.
-The section contains general information on how to setup/build/sign/run all samples.
-It's important that you read information on this page before jumping into any individual sample.
+All the samples that come with the Open Enclave SDK installation share a similar directory structure and build instructions.
+This document describes how to setup, build, sign and run these samples.

 ## Common Sample information